ray-project/ray/doc/source/fake-autoscaler.rst

 1. Navigate to the root directory of the Ray repo you have cloned locally.

 2. Locate the `fake_multi_node/example.yaml <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/_private/fake_multi_node/example.yaml>`__ example file and fill in the number of CPUs and GPUs the local machine has for the head node type config.
+The YAML follows the same format as cluster autoscaler configurations, but some fields are not supported.

 3. Configure worker types and other autoscaling configs as desired in the YAML file.